brajendra-1/pizza-sales-powerbi/README.md

 ## 📬 Connect

-Feel free to reach out on [LinkedIn](#) if you want to discuss the project or the methodology.
+Feel free to reach out on [www.linkedin.com/in/brajendra-verma-analyst](#) if you want to discuss the project or the methodology.